A subtrope of Original Character

 - Another commonly used character is Invader Tenn; she only shows up in two scenes in one episode, and it was planned for her to return in the never developed series finale.
 Because of this, she is very often often used whenever a writer wants or needs to use an Irken outside the ones with more screen time (Zim, the Tallest, Tak, Skoodge).
 Of course, most of the stories she shows up in are based on (or are outright fan versions) of the aforementioned finale.

 - Zita is another victim to this.
-While a girl with her looks is common to see in the episodes, all we know about her is that she considers Dib to be crazy and, unlike other students, is respected by Ms. Bitters.
+While a girl with her looks is common to see in the episodes, all we know about her is that she considers Dib to be crazy and, unlike other students, is respected by Ms. Bitters and have the most moments of sympathy ofr Zim.
 Nevertheless, people throw even this minor canon out of the window and pair her up with Dib.

 - The Metalocalypse fandom has Klokateers.
 In the show, they're several legions of hooded, uniformed, fanatically loyal employees of the Dethklok company who rarely have lines and are referred to by number rather than name.
 Because of the extremely stringent entrance exam and its 50+% mortality rate, the recruits who survive to become Klokateers are extremely exceptional specimens, physically and intellectually.
 This makes them ripe for this trope.
 There are a few who have risen to prominence, mostly through slash fandom.